 The ALS Association strives to improve ALS drug development, clinical trial design, clinical care, payment models, regulatory decisions, home health, and more.
-ALS Focus is a rigorous survey program that tackles these challenges by asking people with ALS and caregivers about their needs and experiences throughout the disease journey.
-Feedback is delivered to key decision-makers to continue the fight to improve quality of life for people with ALS.
+ALS Focus is a rigorous survey program that tackles these challenges by asking people living with ALS and caregivers to share information about their needs and experiences throughout the disease journey.
+Feedback is delivered to key decision-makers to continue the fight to improve quality of life for people impacted by the disease.
 Importantly, all data collected is free and open to the entire ALS community.

 ALS Focus is Unique

 ALS Focus is set apart from other traditional ALS surveys!

 - PATIENT AND CAREGIVER LED – Each step, from identifying survey topics to reviewing survey questions, is informed by our Patient and Caregiver Advisory Committee (PCAC).

 - COLLABORATIVE – All data we collect is open and available free of charge to the entire ALS community.
 Data is de-identified before sharing.